نوع مقاله : مقاله پژوهشی

 نویسنده [English]

-The magnetic and gravity data are potential field data.
-The magnetic method is based on variations in the magnetic field derived from lateral differences in the magnetization of the subsurface.
-Magnetic interpretation, as in gravity interpretation, operates at several levels of complexity.
-It can range from simple identification and location of anomalous magnetic bodies in the subsurface (Edge detection approaches) to three dimensional modeling leading to complete characterization of anomaly.
+Magnetic and gravity data are types of potential field data.
+The magnetic method is based on variations in the magnetic field caused by lateral differences in the magnetization of the subsurface sources.
+Magnetic interpretation, similar to gravity interpretation, operates at several levels of complexity.
+It can range from simple identification and location of anomalous magnetic bodies in the subsurface (edge detection approaches) to three-dimensional modeling for complete characterization of an anomaly.
 The most commonly used edge detection filters for enhancing potential field data are vertical or horizontal derivatives.
-Once can combine these derivative filters and produce a new edge detection filters (Analytic signal and total horizontal derivative for example).
-The most commonly used edge detection filters are designed based on the horizontal and vertical derivatives of the data.
-In recent years a number of methods have been introduced for extracting edges of the potential field source such as: analytic signal amplitude (ASA), total horizontal derivative (THDR), tilt angle (TA), theta map, tilt angle of horizontal gradient (TAHG), balanced analytic signal (ASB), the tilt angle of the analytic signal amplitude (TASA), and analytic signal of the tilt angle (ASTA) (Miller and Singh 1994; Verduzco et al. 2004; Wijns et al. 2005; Cooper and Cowan 2006; Cooper, 2009; Cooper, 2014; Ferreira et al. 2013; Anasri and Alamdar, 2011).
-In other hand, the balanced derivatives filters (or local phase filters) are used to simultaneously emphases potential filed signals from sources at different depths.
-In this paper, I presented an improved balanced filter, Enhanced Theta filter – “Enhtheta”, which replaces the conventional THDR and ASA with balanced THDR and ASA in Theta filter equation.
-In particular, the presence of overlain shallow and deep magnetic/gravity sources leads to create strong and weak anomalies.
-Thus, if the observed data contains anomalies with large variation of amplitude, then the anomalies which might be geologically important but with small amplitudes may be hard to recognized.
-In such a dataset, the closely-spaced sources are difficult to delineate due to superposition effect.
-This new filtering technique makes a balancing between the strong and weak anomalies in original image, so produces a balanced theta map.
-The maximum amount of this filter delineate the anomalies edge.
+These derivative filters can be combined to produce a new edge detection filter (analytic signal and total horizontal derivative for example).
+On the other hand, balanced derivative filters (or local phase filters) are used to simultaneously emphasize potential field signals from sources at different depths.
+In this paper, an improved balanced filter, the Enhanced Theta filter (Enhtheta), is presented, which replaces the conventional THDR and ASA with balanced THDR and ASA in the Theta filter equation.
+In particular, the presence of overlying shallow and deep magnetic/gravity sources leads to the creation of strong and weak anomalies.
+Thus, if the observed data contain anomalies with a large variation in amplitude, then geologically important anomalies with small amplitudes may be hard to recognize.
+In such a dataset, closely-spaced sources are difficult to delineate due to the superposition effect.
+This new filtering technique balances the strong and weak anomalies in the original image, thereby producing a balanced theta map.
+The maximum value of this filter delineates the edges of the anomalies.
 Moreover, its total horizontal derivative (THDR_Enhthet) can be used as an edge detector filter.
 The maximum value of the THDR_Enhtheta filter shows the edges of the anomalies.
-I revealed the capability of the proposed algorithm through both noise-free and noise–contaminated synthetic magnetic data from prismatic models and also on real aeromagnetic data from Bushveld complex, South Africa.
+The capability of the proposed algorithm is demonstrated using both noise-free and noise-contaminated synthetic magnetic data generated from prismatic models, as well as real aeromagnetic data from the Bushveld Complex, South Africa.
 The results of the new filter are compared with other edge detection filters, namely TDR, Theta and TDX.
-Enhtheta and its total horizontal derivative provide more accurate detection of the source edges in comparison with the other filtering techniques.
-Therefore, interpretation of the potential field data is more facilitate using the Enhtheta filtering method.
+Enhtheta and its total horizontal derivative provide more accurate detection of the source edges compared to other filtering techniques.
+Therefore, interpretation of potential field data is facilitated using the Enhtheta filtering method.

 کلیدواژهها [English]